devleaks/followthegreens/docs/beta.md

 # Flight Loop

-Flight loop as 1 big change: The is not an extra fuction call to monitor the taxi speed of the aircraft and change the speed and length of the rabbit depending on the aircrfat speed and the distance to the next turn or stop.
+Flight loop as 1 big change: The is now an extra fuction call to monitor the taxi speed of the aircraft and change the speed and length of the rabbit depending on the aircrfat speed and the distance to the next turn or stop.
 NOTHING MORE.